 The ability to read, write, and communicate affects far more than a person’s knowledge of literary masterpieces.
-It changes their access to jobs, health care and transportation, and the way they raise their children.
-That’s why, for the past 20 years, the Junior League of Washington (JLW) has focused our financial and volunteer resources on addressing the complex issue of illiteracy in the greater metropolitan area of Washington, DC.
+It changes their access to jobs, health care, transportation, and the way they raise their children.
+That’s why, for the past 20 years, the Junior League of Washington (JLW) has focused our financial and volunteer resources on addressing the complex issue of literacy in the greater metropolitan area of Washington, DC.

 JLW defines literacy as “an individual’s ability to read, write, and speak English and to compute and problem-solve at levels of proficiency necessary to: function on the job and in society, achieve one’s goals, and develop one’s knowledge and potential” (based on the National Literacy Act of 1991).

-JLW has adopted a broad approach to solving the literacy challenges our community faces, addressing the issue from many angles: adult, child, and cultural.
+JLW has adopted a broad approach to solving the literacy challenges facing our community, addressing the issue from many angles: adult, child, and cultural.
 We not only invest in our community through financial resources, but also by providing trained volunteers who are empowered with the skills, qualities, and know-how that result in real change.